greensh16/PyPion/README.md

 # Python Library for PION
 Created - 26|08|2019,
-Modified - 31|05|2022
+Modified - 30|06|2022

-Welcome to the Python Library that does post-processing on the .Silo simulation data files outputted from PION.
-The library works on nested-grid and uniform-grid, and 3D and 2D Silo files.
+Welcome to the Python Library that does post-processing on the .Silo simulation data files outputted from [PION]((https://www.pion.ie)).
+The library works with nested-grid, uniform-grid, 2D, and 3D Silo files.

 The relevant files can be found in src/pypion.
 You can use PlotData.py as a test script, it can call a 2D and a 3D function from PlottingClasses.py.
 See comments insted the python script on how to use it and change for your needs.